Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics

 From Figure~\ref{fig-geom} we see that in general, $\pm \SPOL$ can be related to two positions along the $X$-axis,

 Inspection of Figure~\ref{fig-geom} shows us that the complete three-dimensional location of the superparticle can be specified in Cartesian coordinates from Equations~\ref{Eq-Xpol} and

-In summary: if sufficiently compact (more on this in Section~\ref{sec:define_local}), we can directly relate PUNCH observations of $pB$, $tB$ to the 3D COM position of a superparticle --- subject to a sign ambiguity as to whether it is in front or behind the TS (see Section \ref{sec:front-back}).
-Once this ambiguity is resolved, the 3D position of the superparticle is obtained.
+In summary: if sufficiently compact {(more on this in Section~\ref{sec:define_local})}, we can directly relate PUNCH observations of $pB$, $tB$ to the 3D COM position of a superparticle --- subject to a sign ambiguity as to whether it is in front or behind the TS.
+Once this ambiguity is resolved {by polarization data (see Section \ref{sec:front-back})}, the 3D position of the superparticle is obtained.